-- 2 tablespoons of loose black tea
+- 2 tbsp of loose black tea

-- ½ teaspoon of salt
+- 1/2 tsp of salt

-- ½ cup of milk
+- 1/2 cup of milk

 - Strain the mixture to remove the tea leaves.

 - Add the milk and then remove the mixture from heat.

 - Pour the tea into a blender, along with the butter.

 - Blend for 1-2 minutes until it has a consistent texture.

 - Serve the tea immediately, as it tastes better when hot!

 Side Effects of Butter Tea

-Despite the many benefits of butter tea, the side effects can include weight gain, high cholesterol, hypertension, sleep disorders, water retention, irritability and headaches.
+Despite the many benefits of butter tea, the side effects can include weight gain, high cholesterol, hypertension, sleep disorders, water retention, irritability, and headaches.

 - Cholesterol – While butter has some beneficial fats and positive effects, it can still elevate cholesterol levels, which can be dangerous for people who already have cardiovascular problems.
 If you have high cholesterol, atherosclerosis, or a history of heart attacks or strokes, speak to a doctor before adding butter tea to your diet.